Griz-Wold/Comics-Board/README.md

 # Comics Board
-Web application built with Django for postings and browsing comic and manga ads.
+Web application built with Django for postings and browsing comic and manga ads with user authentication and image uploads.

 ## Features